NakhlehLab/MaCroDNA/README.md

 The other column is "predict_clone", which is the predict clone id for that RNA cell.

 ### Contacts
-If you have any questions, please contact us via xh29@rice.edu or edrisi@rice.edu
+If you have any questions, please contact us via edrisi@rice.edu or xiru.huang@rice.edu